-You want to write a book, a goal that’s been nagging at you for weeks, months, maybe longer.
+You want to write a memoir, a goal that’s been nagging at you for weeks, months, maybe longer.
 You keep starting.
 Then stopping.
 Then starting again.

-You think you know the story, but you have so many questions.
-Are you telling only your story?
+You think you know the subject, but you have so many questions.
+How much of your story should you tell?
 Should you include stories from other people?
 Is research necessary?
 What is the best structure?
 Who is the audience?
 And how long will this thing take anyway?

 If you’re ready to stop procrastinating and start writing, I’d love to be your thought partner, cheerleader and personal mentor.
-I want to help you write the book only you can write.
+I want to teach you how to start writing a book and help you write (and publish!) the book only you can write.

 How Coaching Works

-I’ve been coaching writers for more than 13 years and in that time I’ve learned that coaching works best when both coach and client are jointly committed to a project.
+I’ve been coaching writers for more than 16 years and have coached more than 450 writers one on one.
+Over the years, I’ve learned that coaching works best when both coach and client are jointly committed to a project.

 I show my commitment to you by taking on only a limited number of clients.
 This gives me the time and focus necessary to fully concentrate on your project.